What Is Vision Rehabilitation?

-Vision loss from macular degeneration can vary: in some people, it can progress so slowly that they never lose much of their vision, while in others, visual impairment can happen quite rapidly.
-Some people might experience vision loss in one eye; others have it in both eyes.
-Macular degeneration does not cause complete blindness, but it can lead to loss of central vision, which can significantly impact one’s life.
+Vision loss from macular degeneration can vary.
+In some people, it can progress so slowly that they never lose much of their vision.
+In others, visual impairment can happen quite rapidly.
+Some people might experience vision loss in one eye, and others have it in both eyes.
+Macular degeneration does not cause complete blindness, but it can lead to loss of central vision, which can significantly impact your life.

 As the condition progresses, people often report blurriness in the center of their vision.
-This blurry spot gets progressively bigger, or for some people, blank spots might start to appear.1 As vision loss progresses, you might need to make certain adaptations to accommodate your new visual field.
+This blurry spot gets progressively bigger, or for some people, blank spots might start to appear.
+As vision loss progresses, you might need to make certain adaptations to accommodate your new visual field.1

 What is vision rehabilitation?

-It is multidisciplinary and often involves visual strategies, occupational therapy, mobility training, and learning how to use visual aids.3 Vision rehabilitation starts with your eye doctor and expands to a larger team of therapists and doctors.
+Vision rehabilitation starts with your eye doctor and expands to a larger team of therapists and doctors.3

 Vision rehabilitation can look different for each person, depending on their needs.
 However, there are overarching concepts or areas that vision rehabilitation addresses.

 Eye doctors can provide you with education about macular degeneration and what to expect as the condition progresses, give you information about visual aids that are available, and can also refer you to occupational therapists who specialize in clients with low vision.
 They might also be able to point you in the right direction for community resources, support groups, and reliable online sources of information.

 Activities of daily living (ADLs)